ezefranca/watchpresenter/README.md

 # WatchNote
-⌚️ 🤓 Controlling your Keynote using Apple Watch
+⌚️ 🤓 Controlling yours Keynote Slides using Apple Watch

 # How to Use ?